Weekly NIE Tickler

 Secondary (Grades 9-12)

-This week's word in the News: "AMENDMENT"
+This week's word in the News: "OLIGARCHY"

 Create your own Vocabulary Quiz at elementary, middle or high school levels.